karasgit/INDX-for-Voron-2.4/README.md

 <img width="1140" height="552" alt="INDX" src="https://github.com/user-attachments/assets/77d17472-9550-45e3-83c1-d9d564713fba" />

 This implementation replaces XY joints to be able to mount print head on the rear side of the extrusion.
-In version 2 there are optimised XY Joint to extend space for X axes.
+In version 2 there are optimised XY Joint to extend space for X axis.
 Now there is 352 mm of possible X movement on 350 mm printers.
 <img width="819" height="698" alt="XY joint - Right" src="https://github.com/user-attachments/assets/0b298a4a-ef27-419c-a0d1-2acfd9e5d38f" />

 Y end stop switch is moved to front right Z bearing block.
 The wires are guided to the endstop in the groove of the right gantry extrusion, secured with strips of PET bottle with a width of 11 mm.